There are two ways of getting trained in the field of LEGO Serious Play methods and materials.

 - In-house training.
 Another possibility is to invite a trainer to provide a tailored in-house training session at your company.
 To identify an in-house trainer please post your request to our marketplace, then wait for the offers and choose the best trainer of LEGO Serious Play methodology who can help you.

-We do not solicit for preferred trainers.
+The team running this community are also trainers in LEGO Serious Play methodology.
+Therefore, we have decided not to solicit for preferred trainers.
 The training providers who post their public events and those who work with the clients in house are all working on an open market.
-Should you have doubts about the quality of their work please get in touch with us and tell us about your experience and we would be glad to help you.
+Should you have doubts about the quality of their work please get in touch with us and tell us about your experience and we would be glad to mediate your concerns.

 Frequently Asked Questions about LEGO Serious Play Training